 Then, in ca 1560, we see Swiss-born Freyfechter Joachim Meyer's "von Solms fencing treatise" showing the dussack, and then ten years later, in 1570, in Joachim Meyer's treatise "Gründtliche Beschreibung der Freyen, Ritterlichen und Adeligen Kunst des Fechtens".

-By Meyer’s time, he claims that the Dussack is the root of all one handed swords and that it is the most commonly used weapon by the Germans.
+By Meyer's time, he claims that the Dussack is the root of all one handed swords and that it is the most commonly used weapon by the Germans next after the longsword.
 Meyer too uses guards from Leküchner but also clearly borrows from Paurñfeyndt.

 Meyer tells us explicitly that he uses the dussack to train all one handed swords, except for the Rappier, which partially gets a special treatment but even that weapon has strong ties to the use of the dussack.
 Interesting to note is that all of Meyer's weapons were used on the battlefields of his time, possibly with the exception for the rondel dagger that is used to train dagger techniques despite the fact that it is not used anymore.